District Attorney

 FAQs

-2. As a victim of a Victim Rights Act (VRA) crime, you have rights under the constitution of the state of Colorado.
+As a victim of a Victim Rights Act (VRA) crime, you have rights under the constitution of the state of Colorado.
 "Critical stage" court events are events which VRA victims have a right to be notified and/or heard.
 Our office will notify you of all critical stages of the criminal justice process.
 If you would like additional information about which court events are considered "critical stages" in the criminal justice process, please contact the victim/Witness Division for assistance.

-3. The first floor of the Justice Center has a security station.
+The first floor of the Justice Center has a security station.
 Officers are present to keep you safe.
 Once you go through security you will make your way to the appropriate courtroom or to the District Attorney's Office on the second floor.

-The way people talk and act in court is different from everyday conversations.
-Court proceedings are open to the public unless the judge says otherwise.
-But not all court events happen in the courtroom.
-The staff from the District Attorney's Office and your victim/witness specialist will be there to answer your questions and help you understand what's going on in court.
-If you want someone to go with you to a scheduled court event, just call your victim/witness specialist before the event to make plans.
+The language and style of the court is very different from day to day interactions.
+Court proceedings are open to the public, unless the judge imposes restrictions.
+However, not all court events are held in the courtroom.
+The District Attorney staff and your victim/witness specialist will answer your questions and help you understand court processes.
+If you'd like to be accompanied to a scheduled court event, please call your victim/witness specialist before the scheduled event to make arrangements.

-4. Oftentimes, cases move through a number of stages before a disposition is reached, and this can take time.
+Oftentimes, cases move through a number of stages before a disposition is reached, and this can take time.
 For a clearer understanding of how a case progresses through the criminal justice system, check out the felony case flow chart or misdemeanor case flow chart.

 If you are subpoenaed to testify in court you will take the witness stand, be sworn in, and sit down.
 The witness stand is located in an area near the bench, which is where the judge sits, and across from the jury box, where a jury sits in the case of a jury trial.
 The defendant and his/her attorney(s) sit at a table nearby.
 You do not need to look at the defendant but he or she will be present throughout your testimony.
 A defendant is not allowed to make any sort of contact with you, verbally or through facial expressions, and is not permitted to intimidate you in any way.
 If you feel as though you are being intimidated by the defendant, please tell the victim/witness specialist or the prosecutor.
 See a diagram of a generic courtroom layout.
 Things to remember when testifying: